AI-for-Education/voice-ai-evaluation-framework/README.md

 ## Source files

 - **`infer.py`**
-  Scans audio, resamples to 16k, optionally slices by TextGrid intervals, transcribes via NeMo (`ASRModel.restore_from(...)`), writes a NeMo-style JSONL manifest with `pred_text`.
+  Automatically discovers `0_Audio/` and `2_TextGrid/` under `--dataset_root`, resamples to 16 kHz,
+  slices by TextGrid intervals when present, and writes `transcriptions.jsonl` to the output folder.

 - **`evaluation.py`**
-  Orchestrates the evaluation pipeline.
-Loads EGRA & META tables, attaches HYP from manifest, reads REF from TextGrids, fills missing canonical passages, computes metrics and writes the detailed CSV plus the per-alignment summary folders.
+  Orchestrates the evaluation pipeline: selects the annotator, loads the `Student_*` CSVs, attaches the ASR manifest, computes metrics, and writes the detailed CSV plus per-pair summaries.

 - **`egra_eval/metrics/scoring.py`**
   Wraps `jiwer` to produce counts (**S, D, I, C, N**), **WER** and **ACC** (all expressed as percentages in downstream outputs).
 Uses `normalize/textnorm.py` for simple text normalization.